ozfortress/ozfortress_docs/docs/rules/global.md

 ## 4. Match Format
 ### 4.1.
 Demo Recording
-POV demos must be recorded for all ozfortress matches and must be provided at the request of an ozfortress League Administrator.
+POV demo files must be recorded for all ozfortress matches and must be provided at the request of an ozfortress administrator.
 We recommend using the demo recording system included in TF2, which can be activated under the advanced options menu in the game settings.

-Demos are required to be stored for the current and past season.

-**All players must be able to provide a POV demo before the date of their next official match if requested by a League Administrator.
-If you are unable to provide POV demos for a match you will face a 2 Round Exclusion for the first offence.
-Failing to provide POV demos a second time will incur a two year Anti-Cheat ban.
-It is the player’s responsibility to ensure that demos are being recorded.**
+Find out how to record POV demo files, along with our guidelines and penalties on our [Demo Requests FAQ](/faq/demo_requests/) page.

 ### 4.2.
 Spectators
 ozfortress League Administrators are the only approved spectators.
 Spectators are not allowed in any ozfortress match server for any reason.
 Please note, this does not include SourceTV (STV) usage.